atdigit/ComfyUI_Example_Area_Composition/README.md

 ![Load this image to ComfyUI window for full node setup](ComfyUI_00366_.png)
-![Full node setup preview](ComfyUI_Conditioning_by_ATDIGIT-FHD.png)
+![Full node setup preview](ComfyUI_Conditioning_by_ATDIGIT-FHD.png) ↑ An example of an AI-generated 1920 by 1088 image and its corresponding modular diagram.

 [![YouTube tutorial thumbnail](ComfyUI_Conditioning_by_ATDIGIT_FHD_YouTube_tutorial_thumbnail.png)](https://youtu.be/c54HtMDZ_X4)
 [Beyond Boundaries: Creating Stunning Panoramas with Stable Diffusion](https://youtu.be/c54HtMDZ_X4)